if-05-22-loal/if.05.22-coding-assignment1/README.md

 Most common reasons to mark down a solution would be
 - One or more of the *Required Tasks* section are not satisfied
 - Submitted code is visually sloppy and hard to read
+- The code presentation shows severe difficulties in understanding your own code